garbrwn/DatingApp/README.md

 - The appsettings.json file in the API is also excluded.
 As this project makes use of the Cloudinary API (https://cloudinary.com/) you will need an account on that service, and to provide Cloudinary settings in this file.
 These settings are named as follows: CloudName, ApiKey, ApiSecret.
 More information can be found on the Cloudinary website.

+- A mock databse is included in the project, this makes us of SqlLite.